 Did you know that Plymouth Church has a YouTube channel?
-It does, and you can find recordings of several months worth of sermons given at Plymouth on it, along with some of the choir’s anthems.
-Our YouTube channel is just one more way that Plymouth is reaching out to folks who missed a Sunday or who want to listen again to a sermon or anthem, and letting the wider community and world know about us.
+You can find recordings of sermons given at Plymouth on it, along with some of the choir’s anthems.
+Our YouTube channel is one way that Plymouth is reaching out to folks who missed a Sunday or who want to listen again to a sermon or anthem, and letting the wider community and world know about us.
 You can search YouTube for Plymouth Church Syracuse or use this link: http://www.youtube.com/channel/UCu4UIrL4OR_uGDy8EkopF_A.

-You can also listen to any sermon since November 28 on Plymouth’s website at http://plymouthuccsyracuse.org/sermons-from-plymouth/.
-Share this information with a friend.
+You can also listen to any sermon since November 28, 2012, on Plymouth’s website at http://plymouthuccsyracuse.org/sermons-from-plymouth/.

 Plymouth Is on Facebook